code-star/rxjs-7-and-beyond/article/article.md

 [RxJS](https://rxjs.dev/); one of my all-time favourite libraries is very close to releasing a new major version.
 Version 7 is currently in beta but is expected to release early 2021.
 This article briefly points out the changes of the upcoming release.

-Disclaimer: this article is based on the changes up to `7.0.0-beta.9`.
+Disclaimer: this article is based on the changes up to version `7.0.0-beta.9`.

 _TLDR:_